samestep/npc/README.md

 The cache shouldn't end up in a broken state, but if it ever does, you can use this command to delete the whole thing.
 It was probably a bug in `npc`, so please [let me know](CONTRIBUTING.md)!

-Alternatively, if you've decided you don't want to use `npc` anymore and want to free up those couple gigabytes, this command works for that too.
+Alternatively, if you've decided you don't want to use `npc` anymore and want to free up that gigabyte, this command works for that too.

 ### `npc status`